datagrok-ai/public/help/domains/chem/cheminformatics.md

 [Сhemical structure curation](chem-curate.md) standardizes your chemical structures and helps avoid data-associated errors such as duplicated vectors in the training set or incorrect structure representation.

 :::tip
-By chemical structure curation you can improve your SAR analysis or model's prediction accuracy
+By chemical structure curation you can improve your SAR analysis or model's prediction accuracy.
 :::

 We offer the following curation methods: